-The results of these analyses suggest that options granted may be influential for CEOs with a low promotion focus but not for CEOs with a high promotion focus.
-For regressions predicting number of acquisitions, the coefficient for the interaction between options granted and both CEO low promotion focus and the indicator variable for CEO very low promotion focus were significant (p < .05), while the coefficients for the interactions between options granted and both CEO high promotion focus and CEO very high promotion focus were not significant.8
+Results of these analyses suggested that options granted may be influential for CEOs with a low promotion focus but not for CEOs with a high promotion focus.
+For regressions predicting number of acquisitions, the coefficient for the interaction between options granted and both CEO low promotion focus and the indicator variable for CEO very low promotion focus were significant (p < .05) while the coefficients for the interactions between options granted and both CEO high promotion focus and CEO very high promotion focus were not significant.

-In contrast to our argument for the benefits of regulatory fit-that is, matching compensation to reinforce the regulatory focus of executives-our supplemental findings provide some evidence that options granted and CEO promotion focus may be substitutive drivers of CEO motivation.
-These results also provide some support for agency theory arguments.
-Agency theorists suggest granting incentive pay, such as options, to top executives in order to increase risk-taking tendencies of riskaverse managers (Eisenhardt, 1989).
+In contrast to our argument for the benefits of regulatory fit - that is, matching compensation to reinforce the regulatory focus of executives - our supplemental findings provide some evidence that options granted and CEO promotion focus may be substitutive drivers of CEO motivation.
+These results would also provide some support for agency theory arguments.
+Agency theorists would suggest granting incentive pay, such as options, to top executives in order to increase risk taking tendencies of risk-averse managers (Eisenhardt, 1989).
 Our findings suggest that stock options will increase the willingness to engage in acquisitions for CEOs with a low promotion focus and CEOs with a high prevention focus.
 In line with agency theory, these CEOs may represent executives who are less inclined to take risks.
-For CEOs with a high promotion focus, however, stock options do not further increase their natural aggressiveness for risk taking.
+For CEOs with a high promotion focus, however, stock options do not further increase their natural aggressiveness for risk-taking.
+Collectively these findings seem to provide support for proponents of stock option pay, yet they suggest that some CEO attributes, such as regulatory focus, may dissipate the need for firms to use high levels of incentive compensation.

-8 Regressions predicting value of acquisitions were not significant in any of these analyses.
+&lt;sup>8 Regressions predicting value of acquisitions were not significant in any of these analyses.